Who This Statute Applies To

 A person who is not subject to section 14-7655 or 14-7656 and who holds property of or owes a liquidated debt to a minor who does not have a conservator may make an irrevocable transfer to a custodian for the benefit of the minor pursuant to section 14-7659.

-When no custodian has been nominated, or the nominated custodian is unavailable, the statute narrows who can receive the transfer and how much can be transferred without additional process.
+When no custodian has been named, or the named person cannot serve, the statute limits who can receive the transfer.

 If no custodian has been nominated pursuant to section 14-7653 or all persons so nominated as custodian die before the transfer or are unable, decline or are ineligible to serve, a transfer pursuant to this section may be made to an adult member of the minor's family or to a trust company unless the property exceeds ten thousand dollars in value.

-A.R.S. § 14-7657(C)The ten-thousand-dollar cap mirrors the protection found in Section 14-7656.
-For amounts above that threshold, a different mechanism is needed.
-This keeps larger sums from being placed into custodial accounts without proper oversight, while allowing smaller transfers to move forward efficiently.
+A.R.S. § 14-7657(C)The ten-thousand-dollar cap matches the rule in Section 14-7656.
+For amounts above that limit, a different process is needed.
+This keeps larger sums from going into custodial accounts without proper oversight.